Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 querying for your models if you intend to use this method, to avoid the [n+1 query problem](http://www.phabricator.com/docs/phabricator/article/Performance_N+1_Query_Problem.html)

+The method accepts two parameters, $key and $raw.
+Passing in $key returns the meta value where meta\_key matches the provided key.
+Passing in true for the $raw parameter will return the actual meta objects, as opposed to the hydrated meta\_values.

 ###public function hydrate_meta

 When working with ActiveRecord Models, WordPress will not serialize and unserialize data automatically for you.
 This method